LucasAndradeDias/outliner/README.md

-# Outliner (Alpha)
+# Outliner

-Have you ever found an python complex object that you get lost trying to undestand the invoking sequence?!
+Have you ever got confused trying to undestand python complex object invoking sequence?!
 Now it is a solved problem.

-Outliner is a Python utility that simplifies the process of tracing the calling flow of callable objects within a complex object.
-It helps you understand the order in which these callable objects are invoked, making it easier to navigate and comprehend complex code structures.
+Outliner is a Python utility designed to simplify the process of tracing the calling flow of callable objects within a complex Python object.
+It aims to help developers understand the order in which callable objects are invoked within complex code structures, making it easier to navigate and comprehend such structures.

 ## Table of Contents
 - [Example](#example)